WallarooLabs/wally/examples/python/celsius-kafka/README.md

 Send data into Kafka.
 Again, we use `kafakcat`.

-Run the following and then type at least 4 characters on each line and hit enter to send in data (only first 4 characters are used/interpreted as a float; the application will throw an error and possibly segfault if less than 4 characters are sent in):
+Run the following and then type numbers (as floating point values) on each line and hit enter to send in celsius temperatures:

 **NOTE:** You will need to replace the IP address for the `-b` option with the one provided by `./cluster up 1` command in Shell 2.